warren-bank/Android-ADB-over-WiFi/README.md

     ```bash
       adb connect <Android-IP>:5555
     ```
-  * disconnect Android device from computer
+  * detach Android device from USB cable
 * an [_alternative_](https://forum.xda-developers.com/showpost.php?p=7663668) way to connect a __rooted__ Android device to a computer over WiFi:
   * configure Android device on its command-line to switch its ADB daemon to use wireless mode:
     ```bash